lopezrodolfo/FM-Lean-2/README.md

-# Lean Type Operations and Functions Implementation
+# Lean3 Type Operations and Functions Implementation

 This Lean project contains implementations of various type operations and functions, including: